 - Unemployment Rate: 6.8%

-About 20 minutes south of Hartford sits New Britain, a quiet city with a lot to offer.
-Nicknamed the Hardware City, this affordable Connecticut city has a deep history of manufacturing and is home to companies like Stanley Black & Decker.
+- Just south of Hartford sits New Britain, a quiet city with a lot to offer.
+Nicknamed the Hardware City, this affordable Connecticut city has a deep history of manufacturing and is home to renowned companies like Stanley Black & Decker.
 Residents can find higher education opportunities at the many schools in the area, including Central Connecticut State University and Charter Oak State College.
-On top of that, New Britain has tons of museums, parks, restaurants, and shops for you to discover!
+On top of that, living in this affordable Connecticut city puts you in the center of a vibrant community.
+New Britain has tons of museums, parks, restaurants, and shops for you to discover!
+Enjoy live music during the annual summer concert series, shop for fresh produce at the New Britain Farmers Market, and celebrate the city’s history with lively events like the annual Little Poland Festival.

 Things to Do in New Britain

-Visit the Soldiers’ Monument located near New Britain’s Central Park, which commemorates Civil War veterans.
-Take a trip to New Britain Museum of American Art to see over 8,000 sculptures and paintings from American artists, including famous illustrators like Norman Rockwell and Howard Pyle.
-Spend an afternoon fishing or jogging on the trail at Stanley Quarter Park.
-Head to the historic Walnut Hill Park, which was designed by architect Frederick Law Olmsted.
+See over 8,000 sculptures and paintings from American artists, including famous illustrators like Norman Rockwell and Howard Pyle, at New Britain Museum of American Art.
+Spend an afternoon jogging the trail, fishing, or ice skating when the pond freezes over at Stanley Quarter Park.
+Catch a concert, take the dog for a long walk, or sprawl out for a picnic at Walnut Hill Park—which was designed by Central Park architect, Frederick Law Olmsted!
 Sharpen your skills on the driving range or play a round of golf on the 27-hole course at Stanley Golf Course.
-Satisfy your sweet tooth with Carrot Cake, Macaroons, or Sugar Donuts at Borinquen Bakery.
 Order Crispy Duck, Coconut Shrimp, or Tangerine Prawns at Great Taste Chinese Restaurant.
-Or feast on authentic Polish dishes like Hunter’s Stew, Cheese Blintzes, or Meat Pieriogi at Staropolska.
+Feast on authentic Polish dishes like Hunter’s Stew, Cheese Blintzes, or Polish Kielbasa at Staropolska Restaurant.
+Snag a Hard Salami Sandwich or Ed’s Special with a Blueberry Twister to drink at Borinquen Bakery.
+Don’t forget to treat yourself to a scoop of Blue Devil Cookie Monster or Coconut Almond Ice Cream at Frisbie’s Dairy Barn.

 - Population: 35,227